 Community Action Week.

-A collaboration of Drew University’s Center for Civic Engagement, DEAL, Office of Sustainability, Student Activities, Drew Theological School, and the Volunteer Resource Center.
-The 2018 schedule is listed below.
-Check back soon for updates!
+A collaboration of Drew University’s Center for Civic Engagement, Office of Sustainability, the Theological School, AYUDH, Residence Life, DEAL, the Eco-Reps, Drew Changebuilders and the Volunteer Resource Center.

 Crawford Hall, Ehinger Center

 Strong and vibrant communities depend on the contributions of individuals and groups committed to improving the world around them.
 The Civic Engagement Awards recognize and honor the contributions of the Drew community to the world beyond the university.

 All are welcome to come to shape garden beds and prepare the garden for spring planting.
 Wear comfortable clothes.